afitterling/railsbaseapp/README.md

-# railsbaseapp
+# data upstream service
-basic rails scaffold with basic features for reuse in upstream manner for other projects
+see the api docs in the other repo